 Washington Center Challenge Day

 Every fall Bob Jones University hosts the Special Olympics Developmental Games for students from Washington Center, a school for children and young people with severe mental disabilities.
-Education majors from BJU assist the student athletes in activities and games as the athletes’ families and teachers cheer them on.
+Education students from BJU assist the student athletes in activities and games as the athletes’ families and teachers cheer them on.

 University Educators Association

 The University Educators Association provides programs and activities that complement BJU’s teacher preparation program.
-Each semester an elementary education forum provides additional opportunities for elementary education majors to hear from educators on topics appropriate for elementary school teachers.
+Each semester an elementary education forum provides additional opportunities for elementary education students to hear from educators on topics appropriate for elementary school teachers.